Fietje/Clueblo/README.md

 # Clueblo
-Minigame Map for Minecraft Version 1.16.3
+Minigame Map for Minecraft Version 1.16.3 and 1.18.2

 ## How to install